Law of Azerbaijan: Judicial system

-The Supreme Court of Azerbaijan is a supreme judicial body on civil, criminal and other cases related to the execution of general and specialized courts.
+The Supreme Court of Azerbaijan is a supreme judicial body on civil, criminal, and other cases related to the execution of general and specialized courts.
 The Constitutional Court of Azerbaijan is the supreme body of constitutional justice on the matters attributed to its jurisdiction by the Constitution, with authority to interpret and apply the Constitution of Azerbaijan.

 Legal Reforms

 After gaining of independence Azerbaijani legal system has undergone fundamental reforms.
 An important part of the legal reforms in the country is related to adoption of a new Constitution in Azerbaijan in 1995.
 Since that Constitution was amended three times in 2002, 2009 and 2016.
-Adoption of the Constitution has been followed by reforms related to progressive legislative acts such as, "The Law on Constitutional court", "The Law on Courts and Judges", "The Law on Police", "The Law on Operational-investigational activity", Law Judicial Legal Council, Criminal and Civil Procedure Codes, etc. Moreover, there have been made a number of amendments to the Civil Code, the Code of Civil Procedure, the Criminal Code, the Code of Criminal Procedure, etc.
+Adoption of the Constitution has been followed by reforms related to progressive legislative acts such as, "The Law on the Constitutional court", "The Law on Courts and Judges", "The Law on Police", "The Law on Operational-Investigational Activity", the Law Judicial Legal Council, Criminal and Civil Procedure Codes, etc. Moreover, there have been made a number of amendments to the Civil Code, the Code of Civil Procedure, the Criminal Code, the Code of Criminal Procedure, etc.

-Legal reforms introduced new three stage - first instance, appellate and supreme court system in Azerbaijan and ensured its independence from other branches of power.
-At present, there are district (city) courts acts as the first degree of jurisdictional courts, military courts and local administrative-economic courts as territorial jurisdictional courts, also Court of Azerbaijan Republic on Felonies and Court of Azerbaijan on Grave Military Crimes.
+Legal reforms introduced a new three-stage - first instance, appellate and supreme court system in Azerbaijan and ensured its independence from other branches of power.
+At present, there are district (city) courts acts as the first degree of jurisdictional courts, military courts, and local administrative-economic courts as territorial jurisdictional courts, also Court of Azerbaijan Republic on Felonies and the Court of Azerbaijan on Grave Military Crimes.

-The Supreme Court of Azerbaijan Republic is cassation degree of jurisdiction and consists of 4 chambers - Civil Chamber, Criminal Chamber, Military Chamber and Administrative-Economic Chamber.
+The Supreme Court of Azerbaijan Republic is cassation degree of jurisdiction and consists of 5 chambers: the Civil Chamber, the Criminal Chamber, the Military Chamber, and the Administrative and Commercial Chamber.
 Court hearings are public, and defendants are free to choose their own attorney and have the right to appeal the verdict.
 In cases involving national security or other defined by law a judge may decide to hold a closed trial.